mcaceresb/tablefill/tablefill_readme.txt

 Examples (input)
 ----------------

+Note: This section was adapted from the readme for the original tablefill.py

 Input files must be tab-delimited rows of numbers or characters, preceded by <label>.
 The numbers can be arbitrarily long, can be